deoostfrees/Parvus/README.md

 # Parvus

-Overlays are not recommended to use, but if you need one, you can consider using Parvus.
-Parvus is an open-source image lightbox that aims to be accessible and has no dependencies.
+Overlays suck, but if you need one, you might consider using Parvus.
+Parvus is an open source, dependency free image lightbox with the goal of being accessible.

 ![Screenshot of Parvus.
 It shows the first picture of a gallery.](https://rqrauhvmra.com/parvus/parvus.png)